KatherineWinter/good-neighbor/public/merits/moviemaking-2.md

 - Selecting proper lighting
 - Handheld shooting

 1. Using motion picture shooting techniques, plan ONE of the following programs.
-Start with a treatment and complete the requirement by presenting this program to a pack or your troop, patrol, or class.
+Start with a treatment and complete the requirement by presenting this program to a pack or your neighborhood, work, or class.

 - Film or videotape a court of honor and show it to an audience.
 - Create a short feature of your own design, using the techniques you learned.